 With respect to new farm applications and developing farms, income earned in the taxation year the application is made or production commences (as applicable), may qualify land for farm class the following tax year.
 There is a different reporting period applicable in these situations because there is no history of farming.

 Click here for the General Application for Farm Classification.

-For further information on farm classification, please see the fact sheet on Classifying Farm Land.
+For further information on farm classification, please see Classifying Farm Land.